jcs-legacy/blog/source/_posts/Uncategorized/Framework I have been working -Part 1-.md

 	- https://itimetraveler.github.io/hexo-theme-hiker/2016/10/24/Hiker%E4%B8%BB%E9%A2%98%E9%A2%84%E8%A7%88/homepage-index.png
 ---

-# Framework I have been working - Part 1-

 The story start when I have difficulty when I was working inside one of our class in college.
 It is a collaborative class that all kind of experts work on the same project, and of course for game development students we